microsoft/finops-toolkit/docs-mslearn/framework/manage/tools-services.md

 **FinOps tools and services encapsulates identifying, configuring, and integrating tools and services that meet the needs of FinOps capabilities and enable the FinOps practice at scale throughout the organization.**

 Define selection criteria that maps to organizational needs and objectives and select the tools and services that complement each other and offer the best coverage.
-Prefer tools and services that can integrate easily with existing tools and processes to maximize return on investment.
+To maximize your return on investment (ROI), prefer tools and services that can integrate easily with existing tools and processes.

 Implement and test tools and services to validate hypotheses before scaling efforts out to the rest of the organization.
 Track adoption as part of your assessment and maturity efforts.
 Periodically review selection criteria to ensure tools and services continue to meet the targeted objectives.